UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ```

 **Corollary 4.7.** It is impossible to prove in MLTT that all pre-idempotents
-split, or even that all pre-idempotents are quasi-idempotent. □
+split, or even that all pre-idempotents are quasi-idempotent.

+The previous theorem shows that in MLTT with univalence and propositional
+truncations the statement that all pre-idempotents split is false.
+Thus if it
+were provable in MLTT then MLTT with univalence and propositional truncations
+would be inconsistent, but it is not.

 ## 5 All quasi-idempotents split